JClaustre/Bltz-0D/README.md

 The geometry concidered here is a cylinder (the geometry consideration is used for the absorbed power calculation and the ambipolar diffusion).

-Have a look at our paper, to have a detailled description of the model:
+Have a look at our papers, to have a detailled description of the model:

 * J Claustre *et al.* (doi:10.1088/1361-6595/aa8a16)
   [(link article)](https://doi.org/10.1088/1361-6595/aa8a16)